-Saath Livelihood Services was able to carry out its activities effectively during 2012-2013 thanks to the financial support of Confederation of Indian Industry; Deep Foundation; Rajasthan Mission on Livelihood; Nabha Foundation; and numerous private donors.

-Saath also benefitted from the work of interns, the expertise and guidance of Board members, and other contributions from our partners.
+Saath Livelihood Services was able to carry out its activities effectively during 2013-2014 thanks to the financial support of all our funders and numerous private donors.
+Saath Livelihoods also benefitted from the work of interns, the expertise and guidance of Board members, and other contributions from our partners.